iamleehom/ios-iap-verification-php/README.md

 ```

 ## View results:
-- Use PHP CLI,in the terminal windows,type the following contents:
+- Use PHP CLI, in the terminal windows, type the following contents:
 ```bash
 $ php Demo.php start
 ```